Frequently Asked

 I have a question about my City Climate Finance Gap Fund expression of interest form.
 Who can I contact for more information?

-Please use the contact form on the website for all questions related to the Gap Fund and expressions of interest for which you do not find the answers below.
+Please use the contact form on the website to submit all questions related to the Gap Fund and expressions of interest (EoI) for which you do not find the answers below.

 Who is eligible to apply for Gap Fund support?